s3437526/USAP_Assignment2/tests/results/PhoronixTest_Results.md

 #### Disk Analysis:
 ***SQLite***

 This performance metric measures the timed insertions of of data into an indexed database.
-The performance of this test places the Raspberry Pi in the 22nd percentile across its competitors.While it still places in the "Low-Tier" category, it is at the top of and is in competition with reputable brand SSDs and M.2 drives.
+The performance of this test places the Raspberry Pi in the 22nd percentile across its competitors.
+While it still places in the "Low-Tier" category, it is at the top of and is in competition with reputable brand SSDs and M.2 drives.

 ***FS-Mark 3.3***